Pencil Man

 blank

-Sue Ann Gleason, author of in the glint of broken glass, is a poet, educator, and activist.
+Sue Ann Gleason, author of in the glint of broken glass and Pencil Man, is a poet, educator, and activist.
 Her poems and essays have appeared in places like The Sunlight Press, Blue Heron Review, The Rebis, and several anthologies including kerning: a space for words and The Wonder of Small Things: Poems of Peace & Renewal.

 Sue Ann holds inspired writing circles and organizes grassroots efforts, nurturing agents for change in an increasingly complex world.
 When she’s not worrying over words, you’ll find her cooking up mouth-watering meals or conjuring craft cocktails.
 Like her father, she loves a good party.